Table of Contents

 Correlated bets in the NBA are wagers that are indirectly related to one another.
 With player prop bets, correlation could tie into overall game outcomes in a number of ways.

-Often, individual player prop numbers are set in advance of the game that will be played on the same day.
+Often, individual player prop numbers on NBA betting sites are set in advance of the game that will be played on the same day.

 The point spread and total in an NBA game can sometimes move several points throughout the day as tipoff approaches.
 Frequently, the NBA player prop bets on those games remain unchanged even as the game lines adjust.